Pep Guardiola’s side claimed the Trophy with 98 points, just two fewer than the historic 100 they earned in 2017/18.

-The top two's combined total of 195 points was also the most ever as City and Liverpool established unmatched levels in a title chase.
+The top two's combined total of 195 points was also the most ever as Manchester City and Liverpool established unmatched levels in a title chase.

 Arsene Wenger’s successor then suffered a 3-2 loss at Chelsea, who were operating under a new head coach of their own, Maurizio Sarri.
 But Emery then oversaw a 14-match unbeaten league run.